Keyboard shortcuts

 }

-In this section, we have learned how to create a plugin in Rust and how to tap the process_assets hook.
-You can find the full code in the rspack-binding-template repository.
+You've learned how to create a plugin in Rust and tap the process_assets hook.
+Find the full code in the rspack-binding-template repository.

 3. NAPI Bindings

-In this section, we will learn how to expose the plugin to JavaScript using NAPI bindings.
-And then we will create a JavaScript wrapper for the plugin.
-Also reuse the @rspack/core package to create a new core package to replace the original @rspack/core package.
+This section covers exposing the plugin to JavaScript using NAPI bindings, creating a JavaScript wrapper for the plugin, and reusing the @rspack/core package to create a new core package replacing the original @rspack/core package.

-To expose the plugin to JavaScript, we need to create a NAPI binding.
+To expose the plugin to JavaScript, create a NAPI binding.

 Add these dependencies to your Cargo.toml: